ariga/atlas/doc/website/blog/2023-07-19-bridging-the-gap-between-iac-and-schema-management.md

 ### Schema inspection

 Once Atlas understands the desired state of the database, it needs to inspect the existing database to understand its current schema.
-This is done by connecting to the targeting database and querying the database’s information schema to construct a schema graph (an in-memory representation of all the components in the database and their connections).
+This is done by connecting to the target database and querying the database’s information schema to construct a schema graph (an in-memory representation of all the components in the database and their connections).

 ### Diffing and planning